 Prolotherapy is the injection of natural substances into chronically injured areas of the body.
 The injected substances themselves don’t heal but rather stimulate cell growth in the tissues that stabilize weakened joints, cartilage, ligaments, and tendons.
 A trained healthcare practitioner must perform prolotherapy.

 PEMF (Pulsed Electromagnetic Field) therapy for back pain relief is non-invasive and has no adverse side effects or risks.
 PEMF has been used for approximately 60 years to treat pain and swelling in soft tissue.
 Research conducted in Europe and the United States has shown the pulsating electromagnetic field in the best treatment for back pain has a healing effect on muscles, ligaments, bones, and cartilage.
 PEMF’s best treatment for back pain relief works on a cellular level.
 The pulsating current can alter cellular signals stimulating cellular repairs.
 Many studies completed over the last 40 years have demonstrated the effectiveness of PEMFs treatment for back pain therapy in healing soft-tissue wounds, suppressing inflammatory responses at the cell membrane level to alleviate pain and increase range of motion.
 The pulsating field is administered through clothing.
 Some feel a tingling sensation from the electromagnetic pulses of the best treatment for back pain.
 Most find the best treatment for back pain to be a relaxing experience.
-PEMF therapy allows the body to heal itself and relieve pain quickly and naturally.
-Check out Momentum PEMF for more information.
+PEMF therapy supports your body’s healing mechanism and can relieve pain quickly and naturally.

 Emotional Health and Back Pain Relief

 More and more evidence tells us that emotional concerns can intensify back pain and other types of pain.
 Unfortunately, to cure back pain, emotional help is often neglected.